NFYK15003U Advanced Quantum Mechanics (Quant3)

 - Solve both time-dependent and time-independent

-simple example of quantum mechanical problems using the Dirac formalism.
+simple examples of quantum mechanical problems using the Dirac formalism.

-- Use the concept of propagators and understand the Feynman's method of path integrals
+- Use the concept of propagators and understand Feynman's method of path integrals.

-- Use symmetry argument to simplify the calculations and to understand the conserved quantities
+- Use symmetry arguments to simplify the c.alculations and to understand the corresponding conserved quantities

-- Calculate scattering amplitude using advance scattering theory
+- Calculate scattering amplitudes using advanced scattering theory

-- Formulate and do calculations on many-body problem in terms of second quantization
+- Formulate and perform calculations on many-body problems in terms of second quantization.